ambiesoft/magicfile/README.md

 # magicfile
-Magicfile is a Windows .Net application.
-It identify file type.
+Magicfile is a Windows .Net application identifies a file by using *file* command.

-I like programming.